-Both MCMC analyses converged on a parameter space with equal likelihood by 100 million generations.
-The analyses were then allowed to run for an additional 100 million generations to ensure neither chain discovered an area of higher likelihood.
+Both MCMC chains converged on a parameter space with equal likelihood by 100 million generations.
+The chains were then allowed to run for an additional 100 million generations to ensure neither chain discovered an area of higher likelihood.
 Convergence was evaluated using Tracer v1.7.1 (Rambaut et al. 2018).
 The first 75% of each MCMC was discarded as burnin, and 50 trees were randomly sampled from the post-burnin portion of each MCMC.
 These 100 trees represent our posterior distribution of trees and were used in all downstream analyses.
 The phylogenies inferred were consistent with a comprehensive order level phylogeny (Misof et al. 2014).

 Microsatellite and other trait data: We used micRocounter v.1.1.0 to characterize the microsatellite content within the insect genome assemblies (Lo et al. 2019).
 We recorded the number of dinucleotide (2mer), trinucleotide (3mer), tetranucleotide (4mer), pentanucleotide (5mer) and hexanucleotide (6mer) repetitive sequences.
 Default micRocounter settings for all parameters were used (2mers required 6 repeats, 3mers required 4 repeats, while 4-6mers required 3 repeats).
 We used a publicly available dataset to gather centromere type (holocentric or monocentric) and chromosome number for as many species as possible in our study (Tree of Sex 2014; Blackmon et al. 2017).
 We additionally gathered available genome size estimates from the Animal Genome Size Database (Gregory 2020).

 Estimating rates of microsatellite evolution: We fit Brownian motion models to estimate rates of microsatellite evolution at several levels.
 First, we fit a model where we assumed a single rate of microsatellite evolution across the entire phylogeny.
 Next, we estimated rates individually for each order that had at least 10 species in our dataset (for both of these analyses we fit our model based on microsatellite bp per Mbp.
 Finally, we calculated tip rates.
 Tip rates were estimated by taking the difference in microsatellite content of a species and the ancestral state estimate for the node from which it descends.
 This value represents the change since the last speciation event sampled on our phylogeny (this was calculated based on the total bp of microsatellites estimated for each tip in the tree).
 This value was then divided by the branch length since that speciation event providing an estimate for the recent rate of evolution in a species lineage.
-All rate estimates were generated using the restricted maximum likelihood approach in the ace function in the package APE (Paradis et al. 2004).
-For comparison, rate estimates were also generated using the fitContinuous function in R package Geiger v2.0.6.4 (Harmon et al. 2008).
+All rate estimates were generated using the restricted maximum likelihood approach in the ace function in the R package APE (Paradis et al. 2004).
+For comparison, rate estimates were also generated using the fitContinuous function in the R package Geiger v2.0.6.4 (Harmon et al. 2008).
 Rate estimates between these two approaches were qualitatively identical.

 The impact of centromere type on microsatellite content and evolution: We first tested whether species with holocentric and monocentric chromosomes have significantly different microsatellite content.
 We analyzed the quantity of each microsatellite size class (2-6mer), total microsatellite content, and microsatellite content per Mbp using a phylogenetic ANOVA implemented in Geiger (Harmon et al. 2008).
 The phylogenetic ANOVA was repeated for each tree from the posterior distribution.
 To calculate p-values the observed F-statistic was compared to a null distribution generated from 100 simulations.